 The MFY program is led by two instructors.
 This model enables one instructor to monitor the emotional needs of individual participants while the other is teaching.
 We know that self-compassion can activate strong emotions and that teens’ emotions can be unpredictable.
 It is important for teachers to be able to hold a safe container and support the group.
 We therefore recommend that one of the teachers, or an assistant to the MFY teacher (in the instance that a second MFY teacher is not available), be a licensed mental health clinician.

 Our ability to teach others depends largely on discovering the power of self-compassion in our own lives and embodying the practice.
 Self-compassion thrives in an environment of safety, support, privacy, individual responsibility, and a common commitment to presence and compassion.
 The teacher trainers are dedicated to creating such a learning atmosphere for all workshop participants and their future students.
 As many of you know, teens require authenticity and transparency; a strong practice of our own enables us to support the journey of these young minds and hearts with depth and wisdom.

 Continuing Education Credit

 This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 32.0 hours of credit.
+This course offers 32.0 CE credit.

 California licensed MFTs, LPCCs, LEPs, LCSWs: